cdschtz/SNU-CV-Project/ml/detection/README.md

 python main.py <PATH_TO_VIDEO_FILE>
 ```

 where you replace <PATH_TO_VIDEO_FILE> by the path to the video file you want to run the detector on.
+An exemplary video can be found in the [data folder](./data/) folder

 This command by default will use the small and fast dector model ssd, if you want to use the more precise but slower fasterRCNN model you can append the `--model fasterRCNN` flag to the command: